PrinceVhelbreiBarbarona/Group5_Updated_prososal/docs/Proposal.md

 Inputs

 What kind of data will the user provide (if any)?
-Example: Patient ID, Doctor name
+Example: Patient ID

 What kind of results will your program display?
+Example: which doctors the patient has been appointed to them in previous vists, what medicine have patients been given before, etc
-Example: class averages, top products, weather summary 🧠 Logic Plan
+🧠 Logic Plan
 Choose ONE way to describe your program’s logic: